 - 1 bunch coriander, leaves picked

-3. Remove half the oil from wok and discard.
-Add peppercorns, garlic, ginger, half the spring onions and half the chillies to the wok and cook, stirring, for 1 minute or until fragrant.
+- Remove half the oil from wok and discard.
+Add peppercorns, garlic, ginger, half the spring onions and half the chilies to the wok and cook, stirring, for 1 minute or until fragrant.

-Top with remaining spring onions, chillies and coriander leaves, and serve immediately.
+- Top with remaining spring onions, chilies and coriander leaves, and serve immediately.